Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- In seven matchups against the Jets, Allen averaged 207.1 passing yards per game, 73.4 yards fewer than his over/under in Sunday's game.
+- In seven matchups against the Jets, Allen averaged 207.1 passing yards per game, 73.4 yards less than his over/under for Sunday.

-- Allen threw a touchdown pass in three of those games against the Jets, and threw multiple TDs twice.
+- Allen threw at least a pair of TDs twice in those contests against the Jets, while throwing a touchdown pass in three games.

-- The 276.8 passing yards the Jets give up per game makes them the NFL's 30th-ranked pass defense this season.
+- This week Allen will face the NFL's 30th-ranked pass defense (276.8 yards allowed per game).

 Recent Performances

-- He also added 81 yards on 15 carries, averaging 5.4 yards per carry while rushing for two touchdowns.
+- He added 15 carries for 81 yards, averaging 5.4 yards per carry while scoring two rushing touchdowns.

-- Allen has put up 644 passing yards (214.7 per game) and has a 56.1% completion percentage this year (60-of-107) over his last three games, while throwing six touchdowns and four interceptions.
+- Allen has 644 passing yards (214.7 ypg) to lead Buffalo, completing 56.1% of his throws and collecting six touchdown passes with four interceptions over his last three games.

-- He also has 169 rushing yards on 30 carries (plus two rushing touchdowns), averaging 56.3 yards per game on the ground.
+- He has tacked on 169 rushing yards on 30 carries with two touchdowns, averaging 56.3 yards per game.

 Allen's Buffalo Teammates